Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Materials and methods

 \subsection{Data processing pipeline}

 Acquisition of the dataset used for the analysis took nine hours, with a fraction of the detector live time with open shutter of about 10\%.
-On average, the photon rate in a pixel with maximum occupancy was 570 kHz, while the total photon rate from all 256 pixels was approximately 71 MHz, corresponding to a data rate of $\sim270$ MB/s and resulting in 2 TB of raw data.
+The time-averaged (not accounting for downtime between acquisition cycles and for data transfer) maximum per-pixel photon count rate was 570 kHz (see Figure \ref{fig:twoSpectra}), while the total photon rate from all 256 pixels was approximately 71 MHz, corresponding to a data rate of $\sim270$ MB/s and resulting in 2 TB of raw data.

-In the data analysis, pairs of pixels from the two different spectrometers were selected, and their timestamps were compared calculating delays between detections of pairs of photons.
+In the data analysis, pairs of pixels from the two different spectrometers were selected, and their timestamps were compared, calculating delays between detections of pairs of photons.
 These timestamp differences are then used to build a histogram of coincidences, where a peak --- or enhancement in coincidences --- may correspond to either the cross-talk or HBT effects \cite{SK_dissertation}.
 The preprocessed timestamp differences were saved in independent datasets to separate this part of the analysis from its final phase involving the fitting.
 This resulted in another 2 TB of preprocessed data.